-- Identify any hazardous items that require special disposal or recycling.
-Old paint, fluorescent light bulbs, old electronics, dangerous cleaners, batteries, and other items are on this list, but your municipality’s website should have the full details.
+- Identify any hazardous household items that require special disposal or recycling.
+Old paint, fluorescent light bulbs, old electronics, dangerous cleaners, batteries, aerosol cans, and other items are on this list, but your municipality’s website should have the full details.

-- Contact your doctor, dentist, and veterinarian and get copies of all records, and make arrangements to transfer files to the new health care providers.
+- Contact your doctor, dentist, and veterinarian, get copies of all records and make arrangements to transfer files to the new healthcare providers.

 6 to 4 Weeks Before Moving

-- Get in touch with Canada Post and arrange for your mail to be forwarded to your new address.
+- Get in touch with Canada Post and arrange for your mail to be forwarded to your new address or local post office.

 - Contact your insurance provider and make arrangements to update or transfer your homeowner’s insurance, vehicle insurance, and any other policies you may have should have a change of address.

-- Get your health card address information updated.
+- Get your health card change of address information updated.